m21ark/cpd/assign1/README.md

 ## About the project

 For this project we developed 3 different algorithms for matrix multiplications in two programming languages with the goal of studying the exectuion time and the impact of the memory hierarchy on the processor's efficiency.
+For that we used a metrics measuring tool called PAPI.

 The following presentedinstructions are directed to a Ubuntu based installation.